 The Remote Desktop Web Access Server role is the last piece of the puzzle and it will allow us to use Internet Explorer to be able to connect via the Remote Desktop Web Connection Active X program.

 A server needs to be configured with the Remote Desktop Web Access Server role so that clients can access this Web server's portal over the internet using Internet Explorer via the web proxy server.
 This Web Access server is configured with the source that provides the RemoteApp programs.

 The source of the Remote App programs is the server that has the applications you want to serve.
 This is the server that has the Remote Desktop Session Host server role (terminal server).
 Having this role means the RemoteApp Manager program is also installed automatically.
 You need to run the RemoteApp manager on the source server to publish the application you want users to run.
 You can also publish a Remote Desktop client so they can run it from the portal.
-In the RemoteApp Manager settings, you will also need to specifiy the Remote Desktop Gateway settings.
-This way, when clients try to run the program from the portal (or run Remote Desktop from the portal) it is forced to use the Remote Desktop gateway via the web proxy server.
-If you don't specify the Remote Desktop gateway, it will try to access the terminal servers directly from the client, meaning it tries to bypass the web proxy server.
+In the RemoteApp Manager settings, you will also need to specify the Remote Desktop Gateway settings.
+This way, when clients try to run the program from the portal (or run Remote Desktop from the portal) it is forced to use the Remote Desktop Gateway via the web proxy server.
+If you don't specify the Remote Desktop Gateway, it will try to access the terminal servers directly from the client, meaning it tries to bypass the web proxy server.

 You also need to install a certified SSL Certificate on the RD Gateway to ensure that the connection to the RD Gateway is via the secure SSL port 443.

 Hopefully the information above have helped you or pointed you in the right direction.
 If you have a question, please ask via the comments section below.

 This article will talk about load balancing terminal servers with relation to Windows Server 2008 R2 servers.

 - How to Setup a Remote Desktop Gateway